-No matter who you are or how long you breastfeed, you have triumphed over so many obstacles in order to give your baby a gift of love.
+No matter how long you breastfeed, you have triumphed over so many obstacles in order to give your baby a gift of love.
 That’s something to be proud of.

 Fun times!
 Age 1.

 I would like to have a little conversation today about WEANING.
 In my personal experience, there was very little information out there for me about it.
-Most of it I learned by trial-and-error, and with some anxiety If y’all could just grab the information and leave the anxiety, you’d probably be a lot better off than I was!
+Most of it I learned by trial-and-error, and with a great deal of anxiety.
+If y’all could just grab the information and leave the anxiety, you’d probably be a lot better off!

 Let’s go ahead and explore some MISCONCEPTIONS (about weaning).